Preponderous-Software/Beyond-Nations/PLANNING.md

 - Life Simulation (stories, resource supply & demand, day-to-day activities)

 ## Tech Stack
+We will be using the following tech stack:

 - C# (object code)
 - Unity (game engine)